iamfatihay/Portfolio/README.md

 ## Getting Started

-To run the application on your local machine, follow these steps:
+To run the application on your local machine, follow these steps;

 1. Clone the project to your computer: